 Have you guys been up to anything interesting recently?

 We have added some new equipment that will allow us to clean frames for painting.
-Some members have been welding their own bikes, and we recently donated 402 bikes to folks in need.
+Some members have been welding their own bikes, most had been to one of the Texas welding school, which helped us recently donated 402 bikes to folks in need.
 We have also made plans for the spring tour the Bike Project staff take every year.

 What are some of the short-term goals at the Campus Bike Center?